kklmn/ParSeq/parseq/help/top.rst

    type and location of the occurred error.

 -  Export of the workflow into a project file.
-Export of data into various data formats (so far unstructured) with accompanied Python scripts that visualize the exported data for the user to tune their publication plots.
+Export of data into various data formats with accompanied Python scripts that visualize the exported data for the user to tune their publication plots.

 -  ParSeq understands container files (presently only hdf5) and adds them to the system file tree as subfolders.
 The file tree, including hdf5